broadinstitute/gatk-sv/README.md

 * Either a set of SL cutoffs or truth labels

 #### Outputs:
-* The filtered VCF
+* Filtered VCF
 * Call set QC plots (optional)
 * Optimized SL cutoffs with filtering QC plots and data tables (if running mode [2] with truth labels)
-* A copy of the VCF with only SL annotation and GQ recalibration (before filtering)
+* VCF with only SL annotation and GQ recalibration (before filtering)

 ## <a name="annotate-vcf">AnnotateVcf</a>
 *Formerly Module08Annotation*